Ubix/ubix-charts/charts/velero-pvc-backup-scheduler/README.md

       # The type of the hook.
 This must be "init" or "exec".
       - init:
           # An array of container specs to be added as init containers to pods to which this hook applies to.
+          # A good example for an init hook could be recovering from a mongodump command
           initContainers:
           - name: restore-hook-init1
             image: alpine:latest